mitschoolbus/SchoolBusRouting/README.md

 If you use any of this code in your research, please cite our article!

-Authors: Dimitris Bertsimas, Arthur Delarue, Sebastien Martin
+Authors: Arthur Delarue, Sebastien Martin